PaddlePaddle/docs/docs/install/conda/macos-conda_en.md

 conda config --set show_channel_urls yes
 ```

-### Choose CPU/GPU

-* Currently, only the CPU version of PaddlePaddle is supported in the MacOS environment

 ### Install the CPU version of PaddlePaddle

-* Please use the following command to install PaddlePaddle：
+* Currently, only the CPU version of PaddlePaddle is supported in the MacOS environment.
+Please use the following command to install PaddlePaddle：

   ```
   conda install paddlepaddle --channel https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud/Paddle/